Several factors go into what a morning routine looks like. Things like having kids, working from home, commuting to work, etc. all play a role.

 By the time you get to 1, you'll leap out of bed (or towards any other goal you have).

-If you struggle with anxiety (if you don’t after 2020, please give me ALL your secrets), depression, or stress, having a solid morning routine is essential for a clearer mind.
+If you struggle with anxiety, depression, or stress, having a solid morning routine is essential for a clearer mind.

 I truly believe in the power of doing one thing to better your mental health every single day, and the morning is the perfect time to start.